jasonjmcghee/taskList/README.md

     rails new tasks -T && cd tasks

-Modify Gemfile by adding :test and/or :development groups:
+Modify Gemfile by adding :test and/or :development groups.
+Make sure to add rails-rspec and any other gems:

     vim Gemfile